beancount/docs/docs/running_beancount_and_generating_reports.md

 5.  render a tree of the Equity accounts below the Liabilities accounts.

-See the [<span class="underline">introduction document</span>](the_double_entry_counting_method.md) for an example.
+See the [<u>introduction document</u>](the_double_entry_counting_method.md) for an example.

 Note that the Equity accounts include the amounts reported from the Income and Expenses accounts, also often called “Net Income.”

 Also, in practice, we make *two* transfers because we’re typically looking at a reporting period, and we want to differentiate between Net Income amounts transferred before the beginning of the period (`Equity:Earnings:Previous`) and during the period itself (`Equity:Earnings:Current`).
-And similar pair of transfers is carried out in order to handle currency conversions (this is a bit of a hairy topic, but one with a great solution; refer to the [<span class="underline">dedicated document</span>](http://furius.ca/beancount/doc/conversions) if you want all the details).
+And similar pair of transfers is carried out in order to handle currency conversions (this is a bit of a hairy topic, but one with a great solution; refer to the [<u>dedicated document</u>](http://furius.ca/beancount/doc/conversions) if you want all the details).

 The equivalent bean-query command is: